clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 profiling options ad-hoc.
 But you can't do that when launching the profiler from the UI.
 In that case, you can call `set-default-profiling-options` during initialization and give it a map of options.
 This option map will then be passed to all profiling commands, invoked both from the code and the UI.

-Setting the default options is most beneficial to establish [predefined transforms](/kb/profiling/clj-async-profiler/exploring-flamegraphs/#predefined-transforms) for all flamegraphs generated on this machine.
+For example, you can set the default [predefined transforms](/kb/profiling/clj-async-profiler/exploring-flamegraphs/#predefined-transforms) for all flamegraphs generated on this machine.